The Real Story Out On The Frontier

 Dissing The Frontier

-In an article entitled One of 2016's Worst-Performing Assets: Frontier Markets, the Wall Street Journal seeks to explain what is supposedly "the latest sign of upheaval reordering financial markets".
-Frontier stock markets (NYSEARCA:FM) as measured by the MSCI Frontier Market Markets Index that includes stocks from such far away lands as Kuwait, Pakistan and Vietnam has supposedly missed out on the positive returns generated by its U.S. (NYSEARCA:SPY), developed international (NYSEARCA:EFA), and emerging market (NYSEARCA:EEM) counterparts.
+In an article entitled One of 2016's Worst-Performing Assets: Frontier Markets, the Wall Street Journal seeks to explain what is supposedly "the latest sign of upheaval reordering financial markets."
+Frontier stock markets (NYSEARCA:FM) as measured by the MSCI Frontier Market Markets Index that includes stocks from such faraway lands as Kuwait, Pakistan and Vietnam has supposedly missed out on the positive returns generated by its U.S. (NYSEARCA:SPY), developed international (NYSEARCA:EFA), and emerging market (NYSEARCA:EEM) counterparts.

-The article explains this relatively poor performance by frontier markets from the fact that while investors have "recovered their appetite for risk", "the lagging performance of the frontier index shows that tolerance goes only so far, reflecting the idiosyncratic risks of developing nations as well as individual countries' economic challenges."
+The article explains this relatively poor performance by frontier markets from the fact that while investors have "recovered their appetite for risk," "the lagging performance of the frontier index shows that tolerance goes only so far, reflecting the idiosyncratic risks of developing nations as well as individual countries' economic challenges."

 The article goes on to conclude that "many investors expect frontier markets to rebound only after a long and steady recovery in developed and emerging countries, which would eventually lead assets to trickle down into these small markets."